Snayff/nqp4/docs/Style Guide.md

 5. Class variables
 6. Functions
 ## Indentation
+### Tabs
+We use tabs, rather than spaces.
+A tab should be the equivalent of 4 spaces.
+### Indentation Style
 We use K&R indentation, specifically the One True Brace version, e.g.
 ```
 func is_negative(int x) -> bool: